mcgizzle/stack-network/README.md

 Alternatively you can build the image from the provided [Dockerfile](https://github.com/McGizzle/stack-network/blob/master/Dockerfile.base)

-This provides greater control (through editing the file) built will take some time to build.
-It is recommneded using the provided image
+This can allow greater control (through editing the file) but will take some time to build.

-Just run the following script
+Just run the provided script

 `sh rundock.sh stack-net-base`